mobin-ism/event-management-system/README.md

 4. **Database Creation**:

-    - If you see `Unable to connect to the database` error, then you need to create a database manually by any datbase client or using your terminal.
+    If you encounter the error `Unable to connect to the database`, you may need to create the database manually using any database client or via the terminal.

-      Please make sure that you are using exactly identical database credentials like showing below while creating the database:
+    Ensure that you use the exact same database credentials as shown below when creating the database:

     ```bash
-    DB_HOST=postgres
+    DB_HOST=localhost
     DB_PORT=5432
     DB_USERNAME=postgres
     DB_PASSWORD=pLSkczmWBHK0CVh
-    DB_NAME=e-commerce-api
+    DB_NAME=event-management

     ```

-5. **Access the application**:
+5. **Access the API Documentation**:
     - **API**: [http://localhost:3000/docs](http://localhost:3000/docs)

 ---